 But which Bible should you choose?
 Which is the best translation of the Bible?
 There are a wide variety of Bible translations available.
-Different versions prioritize different elements of Bible translation practices, with some more focused on staying true to the original text and others prioritizing being easier to read.
-It can feel daunting to determine which english Bible translation is right for you.
+Different Bible versions prioritize different elements of Bible translation practices, with some more focused on staying true to the original text and others prioritizing being easier to read.
+It can feel daunting to determine which Bible translation is right for you.
 Let’s take a look at the kinds of most accurate Bible translations out there and consider their strengths and weaknesses.

 Types of Bible Translations

 Word-for-Word translations, also known as “formal equivalence translations”, attempt to remain as close to the original text of scripture (originally written in original Hebrew, Aramaic, and Greek) as possible.
-The goal of these various Bible translations is to preserve the accuracy of the original language.
+The goal of these translations is to preserve the accuracy of the original language.
 This can result in the most accurate Bible translation that is good for deep study but is a bit difficult to follow for new or casual Bible readers.
 The original languages of the Bible use different idioms and speech patterns than we use today.
 In a Bible translation focused on remaining close to the original languages, these idioms and patterns can feel slightly unfamiliar.
-But if you want a Bible with less modern interpretive license, this might be the type of accurate Bible translation for you.
+But if you want a Bible version with less modern interpretive license, this might be the type of Bible translation for you.

 If you are looking for a Word-for-Word translation, try the New American Standard Bible (NASB), the English Standard Version (ESV), or the King James Version (KJV).